valencenet/valence-manifests/README.md

 ## Viewing Valence Recommendations and Changes

+### Recommendations

+The recommendations are available in [prometheus exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format).
+Valence exposes its metrics on `/metrics` endpoint on port 8181 of the `optimization-operator.valence-system` service and can be scraped by prometheus and other similar tools for metrics collection in a standard way.

+We expose the following metrics:
+- valence_recommendations_cpu_limits
+- valence_recommendations_cpu_requests
+- valence_recommendations_memory_limits
+- valence_recommendations_memory_requests
+- valence_recommendations_replicas

+For a example of how we scrape these recommendations for our own local prometheus see [config-map](manifests/valence/prometheus/config-map.yaml#L255) .
+Here we scrape on the following label: `app.kubernetes.io/component: operator`

+### Grafana

 Open Grafana
 ```
 kubectl proxy svc/grafana -n valence-system
 open http://localhost:8001/api/v1/namespaces/valence-system/services/grafana/proxy
 ```
+Authentication is Grafana Default:
+- username: admin
+- password: admin

 Once you are in Grafana look at the Valence Recommendations dashboard.
 You will see: